Go Ad-Free

 “Although CACS appears to add some further discrimination to standard CVD [cardiovascular disease] risk calculators, no evidence suggests that this provides clinical benefit.”

 That is stuffy doctor talk.
-What they are trying to say is that CAC scores are not very helpful in predicting or preventing heart attacks.
-They go on to add that any modest gain from a heart scan may “often be outweighed by costs, rates of incidental findings, and radiation risks.”
+What they are trying to say is that CAC scores may not be the holy grail for predicting or preventing heart attacks.
+The researchers go on to add that any modest gain from a heart scan may “often be outweighed by costs, rates of incidental findings, and radiation risks.”

 How Much Does It Cost to Get CAC Scores?